Tameness of actions on finite rank median algebras: Independence number and tameness in the family of MP functions

 Since $A_i\subseteq \operatorname{co}(A_i)$ and $B_j\subseteq \operatorname{co}(B_j)$, and since $f_i(\operatorname{co}(A_i))\subseteq [0,a]$ and $f_j(\operatorname{co}(B_j))\subseteq [b,1]$, we obtain

 As $P$ and $M$ were arbitrary, this proves independence.
 Hence

 This completes the proof. \end{proof}

-Recall that a median algebra has \textit{subinfinite rank} in the sense of Bowditch \cite[page 116]{BowditchMedian} if any set of pairwise-crossing halfspaces is finite ($\omega$-\textit{dimension} in terms of Roller \cite{Ro} and Guralnik \cite[Definition 2.2]{Gur04}).
+Recall that a median algebra has \textit{subinfinite rank} in the sense of Bowditch \cite[page 116]{BowditchMedian} if any set of pairwise-crossing halfspaces is finite ($\omega$-\textit{dimension} in terms of Roller \cite{Roller} and Guralnik \cite[Definition 2.2]{Gur04}).
 It is a natural generalization of finite rank spaces.

-\begin{remark} Proof of Theorem \ref{t:CrossedWallsAreIndependent} and Helly property Fact \ref{f:facts1}.4 show that $X$ has subinfinite rank if and only if it is \textit{Boolean-tame} in the sense that the family of all characteristic functions $\{\chi_H \colon X \to \{0,1\}: H \in \mathcal{H}(X)\}$ for halfspaces is a tame family of functions (that is, does not contain an infinite independent sequence). \end{remark}
+\begin{remark} By Theorem \ref{t:CrossedWallsAreIndependent}.1, a family of halfspaces in a median algebra is independent if and only if it is pairwise crossing.
+Therefore, $X$ has subinfinite rank if and only if the family of halfspaces $H(X)$ is tame in the Boolean sense; equivalently, the family of characteristic functions